Opening a Practice Checklist

 Develop a business plan.

-Ensure that you have the financial resources needed to start your business.
+Ensure you have the financial resources needed to start your business.

 Seek legal advice about the following: registering your business, incorporating your business, zoning by-laws for your area, employment contracts, leases, and partnership agreements.